mreinstein/alexa-verifier/README.md

 ### express example usage

-This module is framework-agnostic, but since I'm using express and since that seems to be a popular choice I'll provide an example of that.

-One thing to note: if you're using the ever-popular `body-parser` module to parse request bodies, you'll need some magic to actually get the raw request body.
+If you're using the ever-popular `body-parser` module to parse request bodies, you'll need some magic to actually get the raw request body.
 Much of the following snippet is related to getting at the raw request body.